How you can stop the spread of COVID-19

 - Oil and gas sector

-- Employees of government agencies whose nature of their work requires their presence, according to what is decided by the head of the competent authority
+- Employees of government agencies whose nature of their work requires their presence, according to what is decided by the head of the relevant authority

 - Workers in major state projects